pranav-ganesh/tp/docs/UserGuide.md

 </div>

 **Things to note**
-* CMM will prompt user for imports upon **every** application startup.
+* CMM will prompt user for imports upon **every** application startup
 * CMM will not import data rows with missing details (Compulsory for data to have `name`, `phone`, `email` filled)
 * CMM will treat two people with the exact `name`, `phone`, `email`  as duplicates
-* CMM will update duplicate imports **only when** import status has been called.
+* CMM will update duplicate imports **only when** import status has been called
 * Import is only allowed during application startup.
 To import after the startup, simply reopen application to get the import prompt
 * Unsuccessful file import will result in an empty database.
-The previous database can be recovered in the latest export file.
+The previous database can be recovered in the latest export file

 **Common Issues**

-* `CSV file not found in data\import.csv` message was shown. <br/>
+* `CSV file not found in data\import.csv` message was shown. <br>
-    * This could either mean that the file **does not exist** at the specified location or <br/>
+    * This could either mean that the file **does not exist** at the specified location or <br>
     * The file was **incorrectly named**.
 File has to be named `import.csv`
-* `Missing/Extra Headers, Please check file` message was shown<br/>
+* `Missing/Extra Headers, Please check file` message was shown<br>
-   * **Files has invalid headers** <br/>
+   * **Files has invalid headers** <br>
-        * First row of Excel file is reserved for datatype headers. <br/>
+        * First row of Excel file is reserved for datatype headers. <br>
-        * Headers must include `Name`, `Phone`, `Email`, `Address`, `Gender`, `Age`, `Interest` and `Called` from the left to right, starting from the cell 'A1' <br/>
+        * Headers must include `Name`, `Phone`, `Email`, `Address`, `Gender`, `Age`, `Interest` and `Called` from the left to right, starting from the cell 'A1' <br>
-        * Headers are not case-sensitive<br/>
+        * Headers are not case-sensitive<br>
     * File may have **incorrect CSV type**.
-Please refer to this [guide](SettingImportFileType.md) to correctly format your file.
+Please refer to this [guide](SettingImportFileType.md) to correctly format your file
-* `Wrong header detected,please double check file` message was shown. <br/>
+* `Wrong header detected,please double check file` message was shown <br>
     * **Files has invalid headers**.
 Please refer to Common issue `Missing/Extra Headers, Please check file` to resolve
-* Data not imported despite **correct import file placement, naming AND headers** <br/>
+* Data not imported despite **correct import file placement, naming AND headers** <br>
     * File may not be in the correct CSV type.
-Please refer to this [guide](SettingImportFileType.md) to correctly format your file.
+Please refer to this [guide](SettingImportFileType.md) to correctly format your file
-* Unable to understand why a specific row was not able to be imported <br/>
+* Unable to understand why a specific row was not able to be imported <br>
     * Row could either be duplicate or there was an error reading the row
     * Detailed reasons for any import error can be found in the logs of the CMM

 ### Exporting state of database
 CMM is able to export the current database as semicolon delimited CSV files.
-As such, there is no need for you to ensure that the formatting is right for furture use.
+As such, there is no need for you to ensure that the formatting is right for future use.

 **Steps to Export data as CSV file**
-1. Closing the application in any way would prompt user to export the current database <br/>
+1. Closing the application in any way would prompt user to export the current database <br>
 ![exportPopup](images/exportPopup.png)
 2. The CMM will export the database to the data file location
 3. Export file will have the following file name : `export[Date HH:MM:SS].csv` where date and time will follow your system settings